RussellCanfield/wingman-ai/README.md

 ## Release Notes

+### 0.2.4

+Fix an error message when Ollama was selected as an AI Provider but not available.

 ### 0.2.3

 **Document generation** - Wingman can now generate documents!
 Use the "Code Actions" menu to access.